Using Local Swap: 4 steps to get you from start to finish

 - Go to Google Analytics.

-- Filter down to relevant segments (For example, if you’re only tracking Google Ads-formerly AdWords-visitors with your keyword pool, then only view traffic for Google Ads visitors).
+- Filter down to relevant segments (For example, if you’re only tracking Google Ads visitors with your website pool, then only view traffic for Google Ads visitors).

 - Include a custom filter for regions you’re targeting.